 Attraction is an uncomplicated formula.

-For example, even though I live in a town where people are willing to sleep in a secret hovel as long as they make the exorbitant monthly payments on their shiny Mercedes and Porsches, I don’t personally care about “nice” cars.
-This is evidenced by the rattling ’86 Corolla I drove for five years in image-conscious Los Angeles, and would’ve driven longer, if the California government hadn’t pried it from my hands by deeming it “unsmoggable.”
+Although I live in a town where people are willing to sleep in a secret hovel as long as they make the exorbitant payments on their Mercedes and Porsches, I don’t personally care about “nice” cars.
+This is evidenced by the rattling ’86 Corolla I drove for five years in image-conscious Los Angeles, and would’ve driven longer if the California government hadn’t pried it from my hands by deeming it “unsmoggable.”

 The young guy waved around a lot of coulda-woulda bravado by implying “taking” me out would be automatic with no possible lack of interest from me.
 But I didn’t press the point.
 A comment designed for a reaction usually doesn’t deserve one.
-Besides, I find it unmanly for a guy to play coy.
-I tend to respond to directness instead.
+Besides, I find it unmanly for a guy to play coy, and respond better to directness.

 Now he was asking a coy question in a direct way.
 Tricky, tricky.